pocono-sew-and-vac/Commerce_ResourceStore/README.md

-# Commerce_ResourceStore
+# Commerce Resource Store

+## IN DEVELOPMENT

 Stores resources with selected delivery types in a user's extended field.
+Requires Modmore's Commerce to use https://www.modmore.com/commerce/.